MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 | Remote Addresses | [Management Computers](#managementaddresses), [Domain Controllers](#domaincontrolleraddresses) |

 This custom rule is governed by the [EnableWindowsRemoteManagement](#enablewindowsremotemanagement) setting.
 The scope of this rule can further be limited by enabling the [BlockManagementFromDomainControllers](#blockmanagementfromdomaincontrollers) setting.

+> [!NOTE]
+> This is a custom firewall rule, as there is no built-in rule allowing traffic on port 5986/TCP.

 #### Windows Management Instrumentation (WMI-In)